automationhacks/automationhacks.github.io/_posts/2020-03-21-why-automate-tests-early.md

 If you are a single tester on an agile team then the only real option you have at success is to ensure **more bandwidth&nbsp;**and some ways of doing that are:

-  * B_ring in developers to also write some of this functional automation,_ For this purpose, it's a good idea to have **your tests as part of the dev repo if possible** in order to reduce the barriers to contribution.
+  * Bring in developers to also write some of this functional automation,_ For this purpose, it's a good idea to have **your tests as part of the dev repo if possible** in order to reduce the barriers to contribution.
   * Augment a couple of dedicated testers to share this load and ensure the team can deliver on time.

 ## Conclusion: